 - Determine how much you are willing to spend—your budget.

-When you’re looking online, be sure to select the price bracket that you want to purchase in.
-So let’s say you’re looking at a $600,000 purchase.
-You can search for houses between $500,000 and $600,000.
-Sometimes you’ll get higher-priced properties come up in this bracket.
-So, reduce your bracket a little bit further—maybe from $400,000 to $600,000, and this will give you a far larger range of properties to look at.
-The best part of these websites is that you can set up real estate alerts, so when properties you like come up on the market you’ll be the first to view them.
+When you’re looking online, be sure to select the bracket that you want to purchase in.
+So let’s say you’re looking at a $500,000 purchase.
+You can search for houses between $400,000 and $500,000.
+An interesting thing we found in the past is that sometimes you’ll get higher-priced properties that come up in this bracket.
+So, reduce your bracket a little bit further—maybe from $300,000 to $500,000, which will give you a far larger range of properties to look at.
+The best part of these websites is that you can set up real estate alerts, so when properties you like come up on the market, you’ll get an email notification and be the first to view them.

-At Hunter Galloway we help home buyers get ahead in this competitive market.
-We give you the actual strategies that have helped other home buyers like you secure a property when there have been five other offers on the table!
-Enquire online or give us a call on 1300 088 065.
+At Hunter Galloway, we help home buyers get ahead in this competitive market, and we give you the actual strategies that have helped other home buyers like you secure a property when there have been 5 other offers on the table!
+Enquire online or give us a call at 1300 088 065.